0xSpaceShard/starknet-devnet/README.md

 ## Advancing time

 Block timestamp can be manipulated by setting the exact time or setting the time offset.
-Timestamps methods `/set_time` and `/increase_time` will generate a new block.
+By default timestamps methods `/set_time` and `/increase_time` set will generate a new block.
+This behavior can be changed for `/set_time` endpoint by setting the optional parameter `generate_block` to `false`, in that case exact time will be set for the next generated block.
 All values should be set in Unix time seconds [Unix time seconds](https://en.wikipedia.org/wiki/Unix_time).

 ### Set time